Arxan Technologies: Products

 In May 2012, the company announced comprehensive support for Android application protection and hardening against tampering and piracy.
 In June 2014, Arxan announced that its mobile application protection offerings will be sold by IBM as part of IBM's portfolio of security products.

-Arxan's products are based on patented security techniques for code hardening, tamper-proofing, key security and node locking.
 The core technology consists of a multi-layered, interconnected network of Guards that each perform a specific security function and are embedded into application binaries to make programs tamper-aware, tamper-resistant, and self-healing.
 The company claims a three-layer protection paradigm of defend, detect and react as a differentiating approach.

 By detecting when an attack is being attempted and responding to detected attacks with alerts and repairs, this protection helps secure software against hacking attacks and threats such as: